-not cherry-pick a sample that suited the government's "theory" of the case.
+In addition, the District Court ordered the prosecutors to summarize "the exculpatory information" they possessed with respect to each of the witnesses that had been identified--not cherry-pick a sample that suited the government's "theory" of the case.
 Perhaps more important, the Court explicitly stated that the exculpatory information was to be summarized regardless whether it was or otherwise required to be disclosed under Brady v.
 Maryland and its progeny, and regardless whether the government made other Brady-compliant disclosures.
 See Exhibit A:9.

 When James Brown's Motion for New Trial on the perjury and obstruction charges came before the Fifth Circuit in 2011, with the truth about the false and misleading summaries now revealed, the Court ultimately ruled against him on the grounds of lack of "materiality" of the suppressed evidence.
 The Fifth Circuit agreed, however, that the ETF "plainly suppressed" evidence favorable to the defense, stating that "the McMahon notes contain numerous passages that unequivocally state that . . . there was only a 'best efforts' agreement and no 'promise'"; Brown III, 650 F.3d at 591-92.
-As the Court tartly remarked with respect to the four sentence summary of the McMahon materials, "'No' is not the same thing as 'I do not recall.'"
+As the Court tartly remarked with respect to the four sentence summary of the McMahon materials, "'No' is not the same thing as 'I do not recall."
 Id. at 592.

 The prosecution's illegal hide-the-ball tactics with respect to exculpatory information linked to Mr. McMahon did not end with the attempt to mischaracterize "NO" as "I do not recall."
-On April 21, 2005, after the trial was over, McMahon's lawyers sent a 40-page letter to the Department of Justice, with copy to ETF Director Andrew Weissmann, explaining in detail McMahon's lack of culpability in the Nigerian Barges Deal, and again denying that he had made any illegal buy-back guarantee.
-See Exhibit L. The letter was received by the government only 3 days after Kathryn Ruemmler argued for harsh prison terms for all four of the Merrill Lynch defendants, but before the District Court entered judgment.
+On April 21, 2005, after the trial was over, McMahon's lawyers sent a 40-page letter to the Department of Justice, with copy to ETF Director Weissmann, explaining in detail McMahon's lack of culpability in the Nigerian Barges Deal, and again denying that he made any illegal buy-back guarantee.
+See Exhibit L. The letter was received by the government only 3 days after the ETF prosecutors argued for harsh prison terms for all four of the Merrill Lynch defendants, but before the District Court entered judgment.

-Instead of disclosing McMahon's unequivocal and repeated statements that he (and therefore the Merrill defendants) had not engaged in any wrongdoing, the Enron Task Force hid the existence of the letter from the defendants, the District Court, and the Fifth Circuit Court of Appeals, all while the case was still pending.
-Instead, Ms. Ruemmler and the other ETF lawyers demanded (and obtained) the incarceration of Bayly, Furst, Brown, and Fuhs, without bail pending their appeals.
-Despite the detailed and unequivocal statements by the key player in the NBD, contradicting the government's case on all counts, Ruemmler argued repeatedly-in the District Court and the Fifth Circuit-that bail should be denied, because there was no substantial issue for appeal.
+Instead of disclosing McMahon's unequivocal and repeated statements that he (and therefore the Merrill defendants) did not engage in any wrongdoing with regard to the underlying transaction, the Enron Task Force hid the existence of the letter from the defendants, the District Court, and the Fifth Circuit Court of Appeals, all while the case was still pending.
+Instead, Mr. Weissmann and the other ETF lawyers demanded (and obtained) the incarceration of Bayly, Furst, Brown, and Fuhs, without bail pending their appeals.
+Despite the detailed and unequivocal statements by the key player in the NBD, contradicting the government's case on all counts, the ETF argued repeatedly-in the District Court and in the Fifth Circuit-that bail should be denied, because there was no substantial issue for appeal.

-Even if Ms. Ruemmler argues that McMahon's letter, being a plea for his own exoneration and release from the threat of indictment, was self-serving and not entitled to great weight, 15 that argument would again miss the point.
+Even if Mr. Weissmann argues that McMahon's letter, being a plea for his own exoneration and release from the threat of indictment, was self-serving and not entitled to great weight, that argument would again miss the point.
 The obligation of the prosecution is to disclose evidence that is favorable to the defense, and let the defense and the courts and the jury determine what to make of it.